avian2/jsonmerge/README.rst

   You can limit the length of the list using the *limit* option in the *mergeOptions* keyword.

+  By default, if a *head* document contains the same value as the *base*, document, no new version will be appended.
+You can change this by setting *unique* option to *false*.

 If a merge strategy is not specified in the schema, *objectMerge* is used to objects and *overwrite* for all other values.